MarcosMJD/ghcn-d/setup_vm.md

 ## Clone repo in vm instance
 Go to the home directory
 `cd`
-If github, fork the repository:
+If github, fork the repository, this will copy the repository in your github account:
     https://github.com/MarcosMJD/ghcn-d.git
 Then, in the vm, clone the forked project repository:
     git clone https://github.com/YOUR_GIT_USERNAME/ghcn-d.git

-## Setup VSC in local machine to use the VM machine
+## Setup Visual Studio Code in local machine to use the VM machine

 Install Remote-SSH extension in VSC
 Click on green button in left-bottom corner.
 Connect to host. de-zoomcamp is listed because config file is opened.